 5. Terminating the deal –

 The emphasis is on research and data analysis.
 After the identification of the property, the owner agrees to sell the property and finds the buyer.
 Micro-flipping deals can close in as little as a week if all goes well.
-Therefore, as a real estate investor, you have to put a few hours of effort into the transactions since it can be operated from a computer with a quick turnaround.
-Proper execution, fast transactions are necessary for the investors to make a big profit.
+Therefore, as a real estate investor, you have to put a few hours of effort into the transactions since they can be operated from a computer with a quick turnaround.
+Proper execution and fast transactions are necessary for investors to make a big profit.

 How much can you make with Micro-flipping in real estate?